 Can You Skip a Payment on Your Mortgage?

 Certain financial institutions can allow homeowners to skip a mortgage payment (called a mortgage vacation), which is better than missing it entirely.
-However, this “vacation” still has a cost.
+This happens usually only once in a case of hardship or if you have prepaid the mortgage and an arrangement has been made.

 Skipping a payment doesn’t erase it.
 Instead, the amount you missed is added to your principal balance, which means you’ll pay more interest over time.
 To qualify: